-Common international carriers include UPS and DHL, among others.
+Common carriers that cover the US and international regions include USPS, UPS, FedEx, and DHL, among others.
 Depending on your shipping requirements, need for speed, and budget, you should perform a cost-benefit analysis for each carrier to determine the best shipping carrier partnerships for your business.

 Shipper owned containers

 A shipper-owned container (SOC) is a freight shipping container owned by an independent individual or business.

 While carrier-owned containers (COCs) are the property of a carrier and are rented out to the carrier’s consignees, SOCs are the property of the shipper (usually a merchant or retailer), who then pays the carrier to ship the cargo container for them by purchasing a slot on their truck or ship.

 Shipper-owned containers allow shippers a certain degree of freedom and control, and enable them to bypass high container rental fees in times of supply chain crises.
 However, a business should seriously consider how much freight it is shipping to what locations before purchasing a container, as it is not always worth it.

 Shipping zones are geographical areas that carriers ship to, spanning from Zone 1 to Zone 8.
 Zone 1 is the closest area to the fulfilment centre from which the order is shipped, while Zone 8 is the furthest.

 Shipping zones are important because they affect both shipping times and shipping costs.
 Transit times and shipping prices increase as the zone number increases, meaning that it is both quicker and cheaper to ship a package to a destination in Zone 2 than it would be to ship that same package to a destination in Zone 6.